Keoffor/reimbursementApi/README.md

 # reimbursementApi
-Updated the file as requested.
+The backend code for the expenses reimbursement software